Chart Color Schemes

 Hadfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Hadfield's dwelling structure, as per the latest Census, consisted of 70.9% houses and 29.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 62.8% houses and 37.2% other dwellings.
-Home ownership in Hadfield was at 37.6%, with mortgaged dwellings at 33.7% and rented ones at 28.7%.
-The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
-The median weekly rent figure was $370, compared to Melbourne metro's $2,000 and $381 respectively.
-Nationally, Hadfield's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+In contrast, Melbourne metro had 62.8% houses and 37.2% other dwellings.
+Home ownership in Hadfield stood at 37.6%, with mortgaged dwellings at 33.7% and rented dwellings at 28.7%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $370, compared to Melbourne metro's $2,000 and $381 respectively.
+Nationally, Hadfield's mortgage repayments exceeded the Australian average of $1,863, but rents were below the national figure of $375.

 Frequently Asked Questions - Housing